3DCoded/Happy-Hare/Blobing-and-Stringing.md

 > 1. You must remember these and manually update `mmu_parameters.cfg` for them to persist across a restart, but do that later.
 > 2. If you want to run again before dirtying the extruder you can to validate your results.
 Add `SAVE=0` to skip updating parameters.

-Refering back to the earlier ilustrations, because the extruder was empty we were able to establish the position of the internal nozzle shoulder as well as some other magic:
+Referring back to the earlier ilustrations, because the extruder was empty we were able to establish the position of the internal nozzle shoulder as well as magially, some other settings:

 <p align="center"><a href="https://github.com/moggieuk/Happy-Hare/wiki/Blobing-and-Stringing/Probe_Nozzle_Shoulder.png"><img src="Blobing-and-Stringing/Probe_Nozzle_Shoulder.png" alt="Probe Nozzle Shoulder" width="30%"></a></p>

-### Now DIRTY the extruder:
+### Step 2: Now DIRTY the extruder:

 Next heat up you extruder, and load and unload a filament: